Diamond-loaded polyimide aerogel scattering filters and their applications in astrophysical and planetary science observations: Designing filters for specific mission requirements

 Since our aerogel filter technology offers the opportunity to control the base aerogel chemistry, cutoff frequency, and in-band transmission, we are able to design filters to meet specific mission requirements.
 During the development and prototyping of filters, filters for three different instruments were designed, fabricated, and characterized.

 Aerogel filter samples were also tested for their cryogenic durability and survivability.
 Many experiments and instruments observing the THz through millimeter-wave regimes use cryogenic detectors requiring optics cooled to below 77\,K, and in some cases below 4\,K. Samples were repeatedly immersed in liquid nitrogen to test thermal shock performance.
 Filter samples were also installed inside of a cryogenic testbed and repeatedly cycled down to 4\,K from room temperature, as described in Section \ref{section:thermal}.
 While the filter mount must be designed to accommodate the CTE-mismatch between the polymer-based aerogels and other metallic or semi-metallic components, our polyimide aerogel filters are robust against thermal shock and cryogenic cycling.
+Because the primary component of the aerogel filters is a polymer plastic, polyimide, the filters are mounted in rings made of Delrin plastic.
+Delrin was chosen because it is known to work well at cryogenic temperatures.
+These plastic rings are screwed into aluminum filter mounts, so the CTE mismatch between the aluminum and the plastic is taken up by over-sized clearance holes on the plastic filter rings, not the aerogel filters themselves.